McCarthy officially denies Schiff and Swalwell seats on House Intelligence Committee - KESQ

 “I think this is a terrible move on his part and once again, showing McCarthy just catering to the most extreme elements of this conference,” he added.

+Schiff will sit on the Judiciary Committee, according to a Democratic aide, while Swalwell told CNN he will sit on the Judiciary and Homeland Security panels.

-Two House Republicans publicly denounced McCarthy’s move Tuesday.
-Swing district Rep. Don Bacon of Nebraska called the kicking of members from committees “corrosive,” while Rep. Victoria Spartz of Indiana said in a statement that she opposes the push to remove the Democrats.
+Some House Republicans have criticized McCarthy’s move ejecting Democrats from the intelligence panel.
+GOP Rep. Victoria Spartz of Indiana said in a statement that she opposes the push to remove the Democrats.

 “I appreciate these Republican members speaking out against what McCarthy is doing,” Schiff later told CNN’s Anderson Cooper on “AC360.”